2020 Alumni Award Recipients

 It is no secret that Lawrence is very important to Katzoff.
 He comes back to campus often to mentor the fencing team, lead master classes for the theatre program, interview prospective students and represent Lawrence at college fairs.
 He has served on multiple Reunion committees, as a campaign volunteer for both the More Light! and Be the Light! capital fundraising campaigns, served on the Alumni Board of Directors from 2009-2012, and volunteered every year for the 50-year Connection program that honors the merging of Milwaukee-Downer College and Lawrence College.

 The Marshall B. Hulbert ’26 Young Alumni Outstanding Service Award

-This award is presented to an alumnus or alumna of Lawrence University celebrating his or her 20th cluster reunion or younger, who has provided significant service to the college.
-This award honors Marshall Brandt Hulbert ’26, known as “Mr. Lawrence,” who made contributions to thousands of Lawrentian lives and served the university in many significant capacities for 54 years.
+Presented to an alumnus or alumna of Lawrence University celebrating his or her 20th cluster reunion or younger, who has provided significant service to the college.
+This award honors Marshall Brandt Hulbert ’26, known as “Mr. Lawrence,” who made contributions to thousands of Lawrentian lives and served the University in many significant capacities for 54 years.

 Chiao-Yu Tuan, an international student and member of the Class of 2014, found a second home in the friendly and close-knit community at Lawrence.
 While on campus, Tuan worked as a Student Admissions Ambassador and gained valuable experience as a web developer and producer of the documentary, “5000 Miles From Home.”
 Through this documentary, she captured the perspective of first-year, international Lawrence students.
 This project is just one example of the many ways Tuan excelled at Lawrence.
 Tuan graduated Phi Beta Kappa, majoring in psychology and math-computer science.